-If an employee notifies his/her Department Head of an actual or potential workplace violence incident or submits a completed Workplace Violence Incident Report, the Department Head is responsible for following the reporting procedures as outlined in Section VII of this policy.
+If an employee notifies their Department Head of an actual or potential workplace violence incident or submits a completed Workplace Violence Incident Report, the Department Head is responsible for following the reporting procedures as outlined in Section VII of this policy.
+Failure to follow reporting procedures could result in disciplinary action.